Orange-OpenSource/hurl/docs/hurl.md

 Combined with [-c, --cookie-jar](#cookie-jar), you can simulate a cookie storage between successive Hurl runs.

+### --cacert {#cacert}

+Tells curl to use the specified certificate file to verify the peer.
+The file may contain multiple CA certificates.
+The certificate(s) must be in PEM format.
+Normally curl is built to use a default file for this, so this option is typically used to alter that default file.

 ### --compressed {#compressed}

 Request a compressed response using one of the algorithms br, gzip, deflate and automatically decompress the content.